Jackey-Sparrow/cordova-rib-screenshot/README.md

-##
+## function

 ```
 take the screen shot and email the pic

 ```